-Detection and Tracking for Mobile Augmented Reality
+Markerless Tracking for Mobile Augmented Reality

-Wagner et al. [12] proposed to modify the original SIFT and Ferns classification methods by using a corner detector called FAST detector for features detection, to reduce the computation requirements in the feature detection test by using corner features.
-Because the original approach (Difference of Gaussian) for features detection works in the scale-space to provide scalability robustness in detection, therefore they had to manually search for features in various different scale of captured image.
-Aside from that, they also changed the pose estimation technique of the two methods to use the Gauss-Newton iteration to continually refine the detected pose.
+Wagner et al. [12] proposed to modify the original SIFT and Ferns classification methods by using a corner detector called FAST detector for features detection, to reduce the computation requirements in the feature detection test by using primitive natural features.
+Because the original approach (Difference of Gaussian) for features detection works in the scalespace to provide scalability robustness in detection, therefore they had to manually compile features in various different scale of the captured image.
+Aside from that, they also changed the pose estimation technique of the two methods to use the Gauss-Newton iteration to refine the detected pose.

 They also proposed to use either of these algorithms in conjunction with an external tracking system called PatchTracker for interleaving the tracking task after the initial detection phase.
-Using PatchTracker allowed them to increase the accuracy of tracking, so that the tracking of specific objects could be maintained consistently, to improve the overall performance of Augmented Reality [12].
-Occlusion also happens very often to object tracking, as features can be occluded in later frames after initial detection, but by using the Patch-Tracker, it enables them to use temporal information to predict the location of object in next successive frames, so that occluded regions would not affect the tracking of object [12].
+Using the PatchTracker allowed them to increase the accuracy of tracking and avoid the complex computation in the detection algorithm, so that it can maintain the tracking of objects with more robustness efficiently [12].
+Occlusion also happens often in object tracking, as features can be occluded in later frames after the initial detection.
+However, by using the PatchTracker, it enables them to use temporal information to predict the location of object in next successive frames, so that occluded regions would not affect the tracking of object [12].